sardarwaqasahmed/POCAPIRepo/ReadMe.md

 ```
 Right click on project in project explorer and run using spring boot
 Run As -> Spring Boot App
-Otherwise, just edit the .bat file and run the commands.
 ```

 Or if you have maven env var configure in your local machine then